-In this guide are factors to consider when shopping so you can discover some of the best air hammers on the market.
+In this guide are factors to consider when shopping so you can discover some of the best air hammer options on the market.

 - BEST OVERALL: Ingersoll Rand Air Hammer 114GQC

-- BEST BANG FOR THE BUCK: Chicago Pneumatic CP7150 Air Hammer Kit
+- BEST BUDGET: Chicago Pneumatic CP7150 Air Hammer Kit

 - BEST PROFESSIONAL: Astro Pneumatic 0.498” Shank Super Duty Air Hammer

 - BEST SHORT BARREL: Dynamic Power Short Barrel Air Hammer